FAQ’s (Frequently Asked Questions):

 Hardshell snowboard boots?

-Snowblade bindings are made to fit regular ski boots and hardshell snowboard boots and fit sizes from about 3 to 13.
+Non-release snowblade bindings are made to fit regular ski boots and hardshell snowboard boots and fit sizes from about 3 to 13.
 We can make some adjustments to allow up to size 14 with some ski boot brands and also we carry larger size bindings for those with sizes up to 15.
 You don’t really need special “snowblade boots”, however we feature “snowblade” boots on our website since we feel these are truly the best for snowblading.
 Your regular boots will do as long as they don’t force your knees into a forward lean position too much.
-Telemark boots also fit some ski blade bindings as long as there is a lip in the front and back enough for the metal clip to secure the boot to the binding.
+Telemark boots also fit some non-release snowblade bindings as long as there is a lip in the front and back enough for the metal clip to secure the boot to the binding.
 Even certain mountaineering and climbing boots work with snowblades so you can go backcountry snowblading.

 Will snowblades fit soft snowboard boots?